Collaborative Divorce, Mediation and

 Mediation Services and Parenting Plan Consultation

-I support parents offline (just the three of us) in empowering them to communicate and share their insights into what they think is in their child's best interest with decision making, parenting time, holidays, etc. I support by sharing developmentally appreciated strategies, insights, and tools to help guide them in their agreements about their children's needs.
+I support parents offline (just the three of us) in empowering them to communicate and share their insights into what they think is in their child's best interest with decision-making, parenting time, holidays, etc. I support them by sharing developmentally appreciated strategies, insights, and tools to help guide them in their agreements about their children's needs.

 Divorce and co-parenting are not easy, and it can be healthy and stable for everyone when you have compassionate, neutral, expert, guidance.